geocar/inet_ssh_dist/README.md

 `inet_ssh_dist` is an Erlang distribution (network protocol) that runs *over* ssh.

+Configuration could be as simple as,

     -proto_dist inet_ssh

-and now everything goes over ssh.
+and then everything goes over ssh.
 Even [epmd](http://www1.erlang.org/doc/man/epmd.html).

 * No you don't need a special SSH server.
 * No you don't need the [Erlang SSH server](http://erlang.org/doc/apps/ssh/using_ssh.html) (and in fact, this isn't even supported yet)

-You can set the default ssh user using an argument;

-    -ssh_default_user erlang

 An ssh `known_hosts` must already be popuated since the distribution cannot accept new hosts on an ad-hoc basis.